-Frequently Asked Questions concerning other related topics will be provided soon.
-Please check back at a later time to see new details and information.
+Frequently Asked Questions concerning other related topics will be provided as needed.

 How much does a marriage license cost?

 The fee for a marriage license is $60.00, cash or credit card (no checks).
 No refunds will be issued.
 For credit card transactions, an additional transaction fee ($3.55 as of September 2017) per marriage license is charged by our credit card processing vendor.

 How old do I have to be to get a marriage license?